 Talk to an advisor 888-998-9080

-VoIP is an acronym for ‘Voice over Internet Protocol,’ and its software and hardware phones are what make it possible for users to make phone calls over the Internet.
+VoIP is an acronym for ‘Voice over Internet Protocol,’ a technology that enables software and hardware phones to make voice calls over the Internet instead of traditional phone lines.

-If you are interested in using a VoIP service like Telzio for your business and/or personal use, but are unfamiliar with some of the terms associated with this technology, take a look at VoIP Terminology from A to Z for a quick and easy tutorial in that regard.
+If you are interested in using a VoIP service like Telzio for business or personal use, but are unfamiliar with common VoIP terms, take a look at VoIP Terminology from A to Z for a quick and practical overview.

 In this blog, we will focus on the definitions and differences between softphones and IP phones.